gin-gonic/gin/README.md

 }
 ```

-* `c.ShouldBindBodyWith` stores body into the context before binding.
-This has
+* `c.ShouldBindBodyWith` stores body into the context before binding, and it
-a slight impact to performance, so you should not use this method if you are
+does not consume the request body.
+This has a slight impact to performance,
-enough to call binding at once.
+so you should not use this method if you are enough to call binding at once.
 * This feature is only needed for some formats -- `JSON`, `XML`, `MsgPack`,
 `ProtoBuf`.
 For other formats, `Query`, `Form`, `FormPost`, `FormMultipart`,
 can be called by `c.ShouldBind()` multiple times without any damage to